leonardosecchin/MDGP/README.md

 Python parser developed by Wagner da Rocha.
 This parser produces the distance and predecessor matrices, as well as the reference solution file.
 It is included in the `scripts/MDGP_multistart` directory.
-For additional details and updates, please refer to [Wagner's Github page](https://github.com/wdarocha), in particular to [this link](https://github.com/wdarocha/BP_Algorithms_for_iDDGP).
+For additional details and updates, please see [Wagner's Github page](https://github.com/wdarocha), in particular to [this link](https://github.com/wdarocha/BP_Algorithms_for_iDDGP).

 The parser generates three files, prefixed with `I_`, `T_` and `X_`.
 The